Need To Know: Eating Disorders

 An eating disorder is a condition that leads people to overeat, starve themselves, or adopt other unhealthy behaviors.
 Many factors can play a role in the causes of eating disorders, including biology, emotional health, societal expectations and trauma.

-In the U.S., up to 24 million people, or 8% of the population, suffer from an eating disorder, most often women between the ages of 12 and 35.
+In the U.S., up to 30 million people suffer from an eating disorder, often women between the ages of 12 and 35.
 Plus, 13% of women over age 50 engage in eating disorder behaviors, too.
 However, many cases likely go unreported.

 People with an eating disorder tend to be perfectionists, usually “feel fat”, and see themselves as overweight, even despite life-threatening semi-starvation.
 An intense fear of gaining weight may consume them.